Brymastr/Portfolio-Website/Profile/float/readme.txt

 Personal Portfolio v2
-last updated: November 5, 2013
+last updated: January 13th, 2013

 This site is not a finished product.
 I will continue to work on it until I believe it is professional looking enough.
 All markup was written by me with the exception of jquery.js, holder.js, font-awesome.css and the background gradient that was from an online texture generator.